jidongxiao/CSCI1200-DataStructures/lectures/21_trees_IV/README.md

 What tree does our **ds_set** implementation produce if we insert the numbers 1-14 **in order**?
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

-The tree at the right is the result using a red-black tree.
+The tree at the top is the result using a red-black tree.
 Notice how the tree is still quite balanced.

 Visit these links for an animation of the sequential insertion and re-balancing: